privacyguides/privacyguides.org/docs/video-streaming.en.md

 !!! warning

-    Librarian does not proxy the video streams by default.
+    Librarian does not proxy video streams by default.
 Videos watched through Librarian will still make direct connections to Odysee's servers (e.g. `odycdn.com`); however, some instances may enable proxying which would be detailed in the instance's privacy policy.

 !!! tip